 This August, luxury boutique hotel The LaLit London are hosting a special dinner in their restaurant, Baluchi.
 In celebration of Indian Independence Day, the dinner will include a four course menu designed by Executive Chef Arup Dasgupta and live music from one of the most famous Indian Sitar Players on the London Scene.
 Book your table

 Set in the historic Grade II listed former St. Olave’s Grammar School’s Assembly Hall; Baluchi strives to serve a contemporary take on impeccably executed Indian dishes.
 Their vibrant menu takes inspiration from the major food regions of India to carefully craft an elegant cuisine, which is made from the finest organic ingredients.
 Other bar and dining options at The LaLit London Hotel also include The Naanery, The Gallery and The Terrace.
-The LaLit London Hotel
+Enjoy 15% off your lunchtime bill at The LaLiT London’s pan-Indian dining destination, Baluchi, when you sign up for its corporate lunch membership as a local employee.
+Details here > The LaLit London Hotel